Billy Sunday: Kerosene circuit

 When Chapman unexpectedly returned to the pastorate in 1896, Sunday struck out on his own, beginning with meetings in tiny Garner, Iowa.
 For the next twelve years Sunday preached in approximately seventy communities, most of them in Iowa and Illinois.
 Sunday referred to these towns as the "kerosene circuit" because, unlike Chicago, most were not yet electrified.
 Towns often booked Sunday meetings informally, sometimes by sending a delegation to hear him preach and then telegraphing him while he was holding services somewhere else.

 Sunday also took advantage of his reputation as a baseball player to generate advertising for his meetings.
 In 1907 in Fairfield, Iowa, Sunday organized local businesses into two baseball teams and scheduled a game between them.
 Sunday came dressed in his professional uniform and played on both sides.
 Although baseball was his primary means of publicity, Sunday also once hired a circus giant to serve as an usher.

 When Sunday began to attract crowds larger than could be accommodated in rural churches or town halls, he pitched rented canvas tents.
 Again, Sunday did much of the physical work of putting them up, manipulating ropes during storms, and seeing to their security by sleeping in them at night.
 Not until 1905 was he well-off enough to hire his own advance man.

 In 1906, an October snowstorm in Salida, Colorado, destroyed Sunday's tent – a special disaster because revivalists were typically paid with a freewill offering at the end of their meetings.
 Thereafter he insisted that towns build him temporary wooden tabernacles at their expense.
 The tabernacles were comparatively costly to build (although most of the lumber could be salvaged and resold at the end of the meetings), and locals had to put up the money for them in advance.
 This change in Sunday's operation began to push the finances of the campaign to the fore.
-At least at first, raising tabernacles provided good public relations for the coming meetings as townspeople joined together in what was effectively a giant barnraising.
+At least at first, raising tabernacles provided good public relations for the coming meetings as townspeople joined in what was effectively a giant barnraising.
 Sunday built rapport by participating in the process, and the tabernacles were also a status symbol, because they had previously been built only for major evangelists such as Chapman.